 Ever wanted to venture off the beaten path?
 How about way, way off the beaten path?

-Note: To get there, just ask flag down a taxi from anywhere in Puerto Ayora on Santa Cruz island.
-The taxis are the white trucks which drive by frequently, and fare should only cost as of 2014 $1 USD for anywhere within the town center.
+Note: To get there, just flag down a taxi from anywhere in Puerto Ayora on Santa Cruz island.
+The taxis are the white trucks which drive by frequently, and fare (as of 2014) should only cost $1 USD for anywhere within the town center.
 Walk around the building until you see the plaza with little tables set up, you have now arrived!

 Don’t forget to wander around once you’re inside to check out all the fresh fruits and veggies.
-You can see naranjilla(bitter orange), tomate de arbol (tree tomato), and other weird fruits you have probably been drinking in juice form without knowing what they are.
+You can see naranjilla(bitter orange), tomate de arbol (tree tomato), and other weird fruits you have probably been drinking in juice without knowing what they are from.

 These are listed in order from most gringo-friendly to most adventuresome foods.